 Eight teams will travel to Belgium to compete in the country’s first major CS:GO tournament. €100,000 in prizes will be up for grabs and France’s best teams will be in attendance.
 Read on as we break down all you need to know about the tournament.

 As this tournament will take place in the French-speaking city of Charleroi, it is only natural that there will be quite a few French teams attending.
 G2, Vitality and LDLC have all been invited and will be making the trip across the border to compete at the event.
 Joining them will be the Polish side Virtus.Pro, who will be making their first LAN appearance with their new roster.
-An additional four spots will be filled through online qualifiers, two for Europe, one for North America and one for Asia.
+Sprout, Epsilon and Frostfire made it through the qualifiers and GamerLegion were invited due to the cancellation of the North American qualifier.

 ZywOo was brilliant for Team Vitality when they won their first trophy in Atlanta.